ksodhi2/ksodhi2.github.io/index.md

 Hi, I'm Karan, a second year Computer Science student at The University of Illinois at Urbana-Champaign.

-I enjoy working on elegant solutions that solve real problems.
+I enjoy working on elegant solutions that solve real problems and learning new technologies.
+Check out the links above to learn about what I have been up to these past few years.